 9. Do you feel that the venue will WOW your guests?

 We know that your main goal is to share your love and celebrate with your friends and family.
-So much of that depends on the venue, catering, and wedding planner.
+But you also want to have a rustic, elegant wedding, right?
+Your dream wedding is dependent on the venue, catering, and wedding planner.